imsushant12/AWS-Notes/53_AWS_Amplify.md

 ### Disadvantages of AWS Amplify

 1. **Limited Backend Flexibility** - Best suited for common use cases; advanced use cases may hit limits
-2. **Cost Escalation** - Free tier is generous, but prices grow with traffic & usage
+2. **Cost Escalation** - Free tier is generous, but prices grow with traffic and usage
 3. **Learning Curve for AWS Ecosystem** - IAM, Cognito, and CLI can be confusing to beginners
 4. **Vendor Lock-in** - Apps are closely tied to AWS-specific services
 5. **Slow Debugging for Some Services** - AppSync and Cognito errors can be cryptic without logging